davidmalawey/openLab/tour.md

-# ►Tour
-See what's in the lab, how it is organized, and what strategies drive successful projects.
+Which tools do we use?
+How are workspaces arranged?
+Why did we choose each supply?
+What model is the device from David's youtube video?
+See the lab, the machines, the inventory.
+Discover how it is organized, and what drives successful projects.

 - ![pano image1](img/img_pano1.jpg)
 - ![pano image2](img/img_pano2.jpg)